daveho/carpi/README.md

 * Music playing works using mpg321 and ogg123 via the remote control interface (actually ogg123 playback doesn't work, need to investigate this).
-* Pushbutton input will be supported using the RPi's GPIO (probably using the wiringPi library).
+* Pushbutton input will be supported using the RPi's GPIO.
 * Video playing will be supported via omxplayer, with composite output (because composite video monitors for cars are super cheap).